RPT-Fitch assigns State of Hamburg's increased bond issue final 'AAA' rating

 The city-state of Hamburg is located in the north of Germany with a population of about 1.8 million at end-2012.
 Its GDP of EUR95.8bn accounted for almost 3.6% of national GDP in 2012.
 Its GDP per capita of EUR53,091 is by far the highest among the 16 German states and 65% above Germany’s average of EUR32,281.
 Hamburg has the lowest debt per capita within the group of the three city-states, but it has one of the highest levels of the German states.
 The unemployment rate was 7.6% in March 2013, roughly in line with that of Germany (7.2%).

-Hamburg increased the outstanding amount of the existing fixed rate senior unsecured notes due 18 January 2019 by EUR250m to EUR750m with effective date 11 April 2013.
+Hamburg increased the outstanding amount of the existing fixed rate senior unsecured notes due 26 September 2022 by EUR250m to EUR750m with an effective date of 18 April 2013.
 The issue’s liquidity is underpinned by the safe cash management system the Laender operate in, which allows overnight cash exchanges between Laender and the Bund when necessary, and recourse to appropriate short-term credit lines.
 The issue is zero risk-weighted for bank’s regulatory capital calculations and European Central Bank (ECB) repo-eligible.

 A negative rating action would be triggered by a change in the ratings of Germany.
 Any change in the support scheme would require a review of the rating.